saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 All the payload values will be randomized in the test cases instead of hard-coded values.
 For example EthernetX will be used as an interface name instead of Ethernet0 and EthernetX can be taken out from the list of interfaces supported by the DUT during the execution.

-The SFE will always use gNMI SET replace/update/delete operation for modifying/removing the value in the switch and gNMI GET for fetching the values.
+The gNMI test client will always use gNMI SET replace/update/delete operation for modifying/removing the value in the switch and gNMI GET for fetching the values.

 ## SET operation